-This Party serves as the official announcement of the engagement.
-When extending invitations to guests, it is not necessary to state purpose of the party (i.e. the engagement), as no gifts are to be expected, and it is often nice to make the announcement a surprise.
+This party serves as the official announcement of the engagement.
+When extending invitations to guests, it is not necessary to state the purpose of the party (i.e. the engagement), as no gifts are to be expected, and it is often nice to make the announcement a surprise.

 The Bridal Shower

-The first party held in the bride's honor, is the bridal shower.
-This gathering is most often given by the maid of honor, but may also be given by other members of the bridal party, close friends, or even by some colleagues.
+The first party held in the bride’s honour is the bridal shower.
+This gathering is most often hosted by the maid of honour, but may also be put on by other members of the bridal party, close friends, or even by colleagues.

-The shower itself can take several forms and range in its formality with everything from a casual.lunch to a formal seven course meal.
+The shower itself can take several forms, and can range from a casual lunch to a formal seven course meal.

-Who to invite: any female who is on the guest list for the wedding may be invited, however to keep the party more intimate; invite only those who are closest to the bride.
+Who to invite: You should invite any female who is on the guest list for the wedding.
+However, if you want to keep the party more intimate, invite only those who are closest to the bride.
 If you want to host a more contemporary event, you may also wish to include male guests.